 A system of Interlibrary Loan was established during this time.
 This was done in cooperation with Kansas University, Kansas State University, and the Public Library Extension Services.
 Materials requested by patrons were obtained for the cost of return postage for a two week loan period.

 On April 6, 1966, a new technical wing was begun.
 At a cost of $19,120, the air-conditioned addition was to be 50 feet by 40 1/2 feet and was to extend south of the existing South wing.
 It was to be completed in ninety days.
 The initial stocking of the wing of technical books (mainly dealing with the oil industry, aircraft industry and the various professions represented in Liberal) was done with the aid of a $7,500 state grant specifically earmarked for a technical library.

 Memorial Library joined the Southwest Kansas Library System in January of 1969, contracting for partial services.
 SWKLS offered the services of an Interlibrary Loan System with which the patron could borrow materials from other libraries at the cost of return postage, and the Kansas Information System with which a patron’s request of materials was put on a Teletype to other library systems.
 Memorial Library started contracting for full services in 1970, which included services such as Rotating Books and workshops for staff members.

 On January 18, 1988, the Governing Body of the City of Liberal, Kansas, met in regular session and authorized the construction of an addition to and the remodeling of the City’s existing library building.
 Approximately 7,000 square feet were added to the Library for a total of approximately 16,000 square feet.
 A skylight that spans the entire length of the library was added.
 Also, the main entrance was removed from the Book Front and placed beside it for structural reasons.

-On January 29, 1998, the lower level of the library was opened to the public for the Grand Opening of the Patron Resource Center (or PaRC), which now houses the computer lab.
+On January 29, 1998, the lower level of the library was opened to the public for the Grand Opening of the Patron Resource Center (or PaRC), which is now used as an activity area.